Return to Invoice Cover (RTI)

 Enhanced Coverage: RTI in insurance enhances the scope of your insurance coverage, by backing you up financially in unprecedented situations, thus, promising more comprehensive protection.

-Full Compensation: Return to Invoice insurance means you get back the full invoice value of your car in case of theft or total damage.
+Full Compensation: Return to Invoice insurance means you get back the full invoice value, excluding any discounts, additional accessories, extended warranty etc. that you have purchased for your car in case of theft or total damage.
 Thus, having RTI cover can help you significantly.

 Beneficial in High-Risk Areas: If you live in a highly crowded city more prone to accidents, or an area prone to theft or natural disasters, RTI is your best bet!